-A growing national backlog of citizenship applications has left 18,707 Seattle residents in “limbo,” as of March of this year, Seattle Mayor Jenny Durkan announced in a Monday press release.
+A growing national backlog of citizenship applications has left 18,707 people who applied in Seattle in “limbo,” as of March of this year, Seattle Mayor Jenny Durkan announced in a Monday press release.

 Durkan joined 50 other mayors throughout the country, sending a letter Monday to urge President Donald Trump to reduce the citizenship process to six months.
-Some naturalization applicants in Seattle are waiting as long as 20 months, according to Durkan’s office.
+Some who have applied for naturalization at the Seattle field office of the United States Citizenship and Immigration Services are waiting as long as 20 months, according to Durkan’s office.

 There are more than 753,000 citizenship application cases pending nationally, according to Durkan’s office.